-Initially a holistic assessment providing a comprehensive overview of the financing landscape in the Kyrgyz Republic will be needed.
+Initially a holistic assessment providing a comprehensive overview of the financing landscape in Kyrgyzstan will be needed.
 This will be done in conjunction with relevant stakeholders building a consensus towards developing a more integrated approach to NDS/SDG financing.
-The initial stage of this process will entail a Development Finance Assessment (DFA), providing an analysis of financing trends and the policy and institutional structures that govern each area of public and private financing.
+The initial stage of this process will entail a Development Finance Assessment (DFA), providing analysis of financing trends and the policy and institutional structures that govern each area of public and private financing.

 Apart from the review of the overall national situation, a DFA approach will be employed to look into financing flows in 2-3 regions (Oblasts), resulting in a detailed DFA report exploring horizontal and vertical financing across SDGs.
 It will include policy recommendations for financing, and a more comprehensive roadmap setting out the specific steps to be taken to operationalize an INFF.
-The deep-dive into sub-national fiscal transfers is in line with the Cabinet of Ministers' stated objective to enhance regional development, and the President's announcement of 2019 and 2020 to focus on Regional Development across the country.
+The deep-dive into sub-national fiscal transfers is in line with the government's stated objective to enhance regional development, and the President's announcement of 2019 and 2020 to focus on Regional Development across the country.
 An analysis on the efficiency of public spending in the education sector will also be undertaken, as a sectoral focus by undertaking a public expenditure and institutional review.
 Unfortunately, there is insufficient scope to extend the study to all Oblasts in this JP but what will be undertaken provides a model case for building national and sub-national capacities.
 Subsequent support from development partners will be sought to extend the approach to all Oblasts.

 At the same time, the JP will undertake a SDG costing analysis to estimate costs for the NDS and the SDGs.
 This will be transposed into an overall costing estimate for the medium-term development plan (up to 2022).
 The SDG costing study will benefit from partial analyses done earlier by IMF and UNESCAP, respectively.
+This will also support ongoing planning for the next medium-term development plan (2022-2027).